The Books That Find You

 There's a lovely obituary from the New York Times which talks about her meeting the illustrator of her book Some Things Are Scary, Jules Feiffer.

 “I saw her and it was love at first sight,” Mr. Feiffer said.
 “She was so alive, so gracious.
-She had all the good qualities that ordinarily make people boring, but with a kind of roguishness that made you like her.”I'm now going away to #1 be sad that she died last year (before I'd ever heard of her), #2 be happy that she lived, and #3 look for a copy of Some Things Are Scary.
+She had all the good qualities that ordinarily make people boring, but with a kind of roguishness that made you like her.”I'm now going away to be sad that she died last year (before I'd ever heard of her) and be happy that she lived.
+I'm also going to look for a copy of Some Things Are Scary.